Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Method: stellar label independent generative model

 \subsection{Scatter variational auto-encoder}

 We present the high-level architecture of our model in Figure \ref{fig:svae_arch}.
 Our \emph{s}VAE differs from a traditional VAE since, in addition to a decoder (green) which estimates stellar spectra, we introduce a second ‘decoder’ which estimates intrinsic scatter \emph{on a star-by-star basis} (purple).
 Importantly, both the XP reconstruction and XP scatter estimate are generated from the same latent space (red).
-After discarding the encoder (orange) post-training, new XP coefficients (scatter) can be generated given an arbitrary latent space vector.
+After discarding the encoder (orange) post-training, new XP coefficients (and scatter) can be generated given an arbitrary latent space vector.

 The input of our encoder is a pre-processed XP spectrum.
 The XP coefficients are fed through five intermediate layers, composed of 90, 70, 50, 30 and 10 neurons, respectively.
 All intermediate layers are activated by the gaussian error linear unit (GELU).
 The latent parameters are then given by a linear transformation of the final intermediate layer.
 In this work, we have fixed the latent space to 6 dimensions, meaning the encoder produces 12 outputs (6 means and variances).
+This choice was informed by initial experimentation with latent dimensions ranging from 1 to 20 dimensions.
+We found that a 6 dimensional latent space produced an optimal balance between interpretability and reconstruction error.
 Note that as is typical with VAEs, the reparametrization trick randomly samples $\epsilon\sim\mathcal{N}(0,1)$ (standard normal distribution) to transform the latent mean $\mu$ and variance $\sigma$ vectors into a latent space vector via $z=\epsilon\mu+\sigma.$ Our decoder is the mirror image of our encoder, and takes as input a vector drawn from the latent distribution.
 We then reconstruct an XP spectrum, by feeding the latent vector through five intermediate layers analogous to the encoder, except in reverse order.
 Finally, a reconstruction of the 110 XP coefficients is produced with a linear transform.
 The scatter estimator has the same architecture as the decoder, except we enforce positivity with a final Sigmoid activation.
 Importantly, weights and biases of the scatter estimator are entirely disconnected from the decoder.
-The scatter estimator does not produce an estimate of intrinsic scatter in the traditional sense; variance of the entire XP dataset assuming zero measurement error.
-Rather, the intrinsic scatter is ‘intrinsic’ to an individual star, because the scatter estimator produces different outputs on a star-by-star, or latent vector-by-latent vector basis.
-As such, it is more accurate to think of the scatter estimate as an error term which includes traditional intrinsic scatter, systematics, outliers, etc.